 The Applicant has been contacted by the ExCB after an agreed length of time after suspension and the Applicant has confirmed that the product will return to production.

-Pre-agreed conditions regarding the suspension of the certificate have been met within the agreed timeframe
+Pre-agreed conditions regarding the suspension of the certificate have been met within the agreed timeframe.
+This shall include an appropriate level of assessment (as determined by the ExCB that issued the certificate) of the QMS if there were non-conformities that led to the suspension.

 Cancellation of a certificate of conformity following suspension

 The status of a certificate of conformity may be changed from ‘Suspended’ to ‘Cancelled’ for one of the following reasons: